AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/Data/Readme.md

 REA_ID | - |
 REA_start | UTC | Date and time
 REA_end | UTC | Date and time
+REA_DeadBandWidth | - | Deadband width
+REA_FreezeWindStatistics | - | If statistics are frozen or a moving average is used.
+REA_Run_SwitchesUp | Count | Number of times the "up" valve is opened/closed
+REA_Run_SwitchesDown | Count | Number of times the "down" valve is opened/closed
 d14C_meas_up | ‰ |
 d14C_meas_up_err | ‰ |
 d14C_meas_down | ‰ |